oxygenxml/wsaccess-javascript-sample-plugins/README.md

 Each of the folders in this repository is a sample plugin which use this technology to alter different behaviors in Oxygen.
 So if you take each of these folders, copy it to the "OXYGEN_INSTALL_DIR/plugins" folder and start Oxygen, the plugin will start to work.

 The sample plugin "runScenarios" adds a toolbar action called "Transform to PDF".
 When the button is pressed, it invokes an already defined transformation scenario called "DITA PDF" on the current opened XML document.

+The sample plugin "contributePopupActionDMM" contributes a contextual menu action called "Run Notepad" on the popup menu of the DITA Maps Manager view.
+When the action is called, it attempts to execute the Notepad.exe process and open the referenced topic with it.